royalgraphx/DarwinKVM/docs/_infocenter/01-FileOverview/01-ACPITables.md

  - Embedded controller (EC)
    - Mac OS X requires a device named EC to be present, so we create a dummy EC.

-For our use case on MacPro5,1 we will be emulating an Intel Westmere E56XX CPU <span style="color: #ffab52;">so regardless of the host architecture, the only ACPI file we require to boot will be SSDT-EC.</span>
+For our use case on MacPro5,1 / MacPro4,1 and MacPro2,1 we will be emulating an Intel Westmere E56XX CPU, or an Intel Celeron (Conroe/Merom) on older models <span style="color: #ffab52;">so regardless of the host architecture, the only ACPI file we require to boot will be SSDT-EC.</span>

 <hr>